peter-evans/soft-thresholding/README.md

 ## Fine tuning

-The maximum number of candidates that can be selected can be modified in the sample code.
+The maximum number of candidates can be modified in the sample code.
 The output of the algorithm will be any number of candidates up to this value.
 ```python
 max_candidates = 3
 ```